mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

 ## Regression  {#Regression}

-A data science component to apply different regression models The component requires a data source to apply the model on
+A data science component to apply different regression models.
+ The component requires a data source to apply the model on.